Los Angeles corporate event photographer Kyle Espeleta covering a corporate awards ceremony in a glass-walled venue in downtown Los Angeles

 Are you insured for corporate venues?

-Fully — general liability, with a Certificate of Insurance issued to the venue in advance at no extra cost.
-I regularly shoot at the LA Convention Center, JW Marriott L.A.
+Fully — I carry $2 million in general liability, with a Certificate of Insurance available when your venue or production requires it, at no extra cost.
+I regularly shoot at the Los Angeles, Anaheim, and Long Beach convention centers, JW Marriott L.A.
 LIVE, and hotel ballrooms across Downtown, Century City, and Beverly Hills.

 Rates